agemooij/riak-scala-client/README.md

 Other features include:

+- Completely non-blocking thanks to Scala 2.10 Futures, Akka, and Spray
+- Transparent integration with Akka projects through an Akka extension
 - An untyped RiakValue class for interacting with raw Riak values and their associated meta data (vlock, etag, content type, last modified time, indexes, etc.)
 - A typed RiakMeta[T] class for interacting with deserialized values while retaining